IMAGE

 ---

 5) Riding the Eopie.
-The two of them ride an eopie together to the podrace hangar-- showing just how adorable, even as kids, they look together. ;) Okay, so the little interactions (shared looks, grins, etc.) highlight the easy friendship the two have begun to share, too.
-Although part of me wonders just what Anakin is trying to get a look at when he twists his neck back around, heh...
+The two of them ride an eopie together to the podrace hangar-- showing just how adorable, even as kids, they look together!
+The little interactions (shared looks, grins) highlight the easy friendship the two have begun to share, too.

 ---